billywhizz/dv8/README.md

 - goal is to be small and fast and as close to metal as possible in JS
 - easy to build other abstractions on top of this
 - core is all C++, no JS
+  - maybe an optional js bootstrap that can be compiled in at build time
 - no event emitters
 - no streams
 - no big abtractions - only the base api's in core
 - standard library should not cause mark/sweep gc
 - return codes, not exceptions as much as possible
 - module interop - in c++ - how?
+  - modules need to be able to inherit from each other
+  - need to be able to wrap a module (e.g. socket) and implement on top of it (e.g. tls)
 - Metrics in core - exposed in standard format
+  - recorded in buffers in c++ land
+  - JS land can read the metrics whenever it needs to
+  - DataViews?
 - secure, small, fast
 - iOT support - arm build
 - static modules for packaged binary